Waiver of Required Minimum Distributions

 By Fred Reish, Bruce Ashton and Betsy Olson

 This is the third in our series of articles on special CARES Act provisions designed to help your 401(k) participants.
 In our prior articles, we discussed the temporary loan enhancement rules and coronavirus-related distributions (CRDs).
 Here we discuss the temporary relief from taking required minimum distributions.
+NOTE: This article has been updated to reflect guidance issued after the original publication, in Internal Revenue Service (IRS) Notices 2020-50 and 2020-51.

 What the CARES Act Provides